-This document refers to the 1.0 release of the Sarnia module.
+This document refers to the 1.1 release (in beta) of the Sarnia module.
 Sarnia allows a Drupal site to interact with and display external data from Solr, mainly by building views of data from Solr.
 This is useful for large external datasets that either aren't practical to store in Drupal or that are already indexed in Solr.

-Sarnia is also the name of a town in Ontario, Canada, home of the largest photovoltaic power plant on the planet.
+Sarnia is also the name of a town in Ontario, Canada, home of the largest photovoltaic power plant in Canada.

 Table of contents